How To Install Zenmap on Debian 12

 Step 2.
 Installing Zenmap on Debian 12.

-Once your package repository is up-to-date, it’s time to install Zenmap.
+Once your Nmap package is installed, it’s time to install Zenmap.
 Use the following command:

 sudo apt install zenmap